Martenfur/FmodForFoxes/README.md

 ## Setup

 Initial setup is a little fiddly.
-Here's the thing - the FMOD license prohibits me from distributing their libraries in my Nuget package - so you have to download them yourself.
+Here's the thing - the FMOD license prohibits me from distributing their libraries in my Nuget package - so you'll have to download them yourself.
 But fear not, I've put together a detailed guide.
 With pictures.

 ### Preparations